fmarga/fmarga/README.md

 #### Where is my focus on :star_struck: :zap:
-I am currently improving my skills in JavaScript, and my focus by now is to become fluent at it and start to learning some frameworks
+I am currently improving my skills in JavaScript, and my focus by now is to become fluent at it and start to learning some frameworks (just started React)